• If you are aware of potential coastal beach dangers, you can protect yourself

 - Water running out of the cliff is a sign of significant erosion.
 While the ocean causes erosion on a long-term basis, water runoff can destabilize previously stable cliffs fast.

-- Tall cliffs can throw material to the much longer distances at the beach, so it is a good idea to stay farther from them.
+- Tall cliffs can throw material much farther distances at the beach, so it is a good idea to stay farther from them.

 King Tides

-- Always be aware of your surrounding and pay attention to the ocean
+- Always be aware of your surroundings and pay attention to the ocean

-- Never turn your back to the ocean
+- Never turn your back on the ocean

 - Checking local tide tables might be a good idea to know what to expect during your visit

-- Always have an escape plan and escape spot, being able to get to the higher ground quickly might make a life and death difference.
+- Always have an escape plan and spot; getting to the higher ground quickly might make a life and death difference.